๐ŸฐThe Middle Ages

 Why This Matters

-Medieval cathedrals weren't just places of worship—they were political statements, technological achievements, and economic engines that shaped entire cities.
+Medieval cathedrals weren't just places of worship.
+They were political statements, technological achievements, and economic engines that shaped entire cities.
 When you study these structures, you're examining how religious authority, royal power, architectural innovation, and urban development intersected during the Middle Ages.
-The AP exam expects you to understand cathedrals as expressions of medieval society's values, not just as pretty buildings.
+Understanding cathedrals means understanding them as expressions of medieval society's values, not just as impressive buildings.

 Don't just memorize which cathedral has the tallest spire or the oldest stained glass.
 Focus on what each cathedral reveals about medieval power structures: Why did kings insist on being crowned in specific churches?
 How did architectural innovations like flying buttresses change what builders could achieve?
 What does a 600-year construction timeline tell us about medieval ambition and resources?
-These are the questions that show up in FRQs—and the ones this guide will help you answer.
+These are the kinds of questions that appear on FRQs, and they're what this guide prepares you for.

 Architectural Innovation: The Gothic Revolution